ampproject/amp-toolbox/ssr-express/README.md

 amp-ssr-express is an [express](http://expressjs.com/) middleware that applies AMP server-side-rendering on the fly, using the [amp-ssr](../ssr) component.

+The middleware is typically used by developers who want to create a dynamic AMP website and take advantage of the performance boost provided by server-side-rendered AMPs, and pair them with the original valid AMPs.

 For the middleware to work, a route that renders AMP pages must be available.
 It will then rewrite the request to that route and apply server-side-rendering to the result.